2023

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more Norway has comparative advantage over Malta.
-Similarly, the more yellow a dot/product is, the more Malta has comparative advantage over Norway.
+This visualization shows the product space at the HS4 level with the flags of Norway and Malta.
+This means that a dot/product with the flag of Norway indicates it has a comparative advantage over Malta.
+Similarly, a dot/product with the flag of Malta indicates it has a comparative advantage over Norway.

 Have questions, comments, or concerns?